alfonsusenrico/github_scripts/README.md

 Then don't forget to assign git config<br/>
 <b>git config --global user.name "YOUR_GITHUB_USERNAME"</b><br/>
 <b>git config --global user.email "YOUR_GITHUB_EMAIL"</b><br/>

+After clone the repo, open creategit file with any text editor, and change the #TOKEN# with your personal access token<br/>

 # USAGE

 Create new repo (default to public)<br/>